wusinyee/SYW-Portfolio-v2023/Customer Segmentation Analysis with SQL.md

 | Under 30    | Male        | PHD         | 24720427.333333333333 | 3             |
 | Under 30    | Non-binary  | High_School | 61218059.000000000000 | 1             |

-This inisght contributes to targeted marketing campaigns for each segment, tailoring messaging and promotions to the specific interests and preferences of each group.
+These inisghts contribute to targeted marketing campaigns for each segment, tailoring messaging and promotions to the specific interests and preferences of each group.
+* The average order value of customers aged 30-50 is higher than that of customers aged 50 and over
+* Male customers have the highest average order value across all education levels in both age groups
+* Female customers aged 50 and over have the highest number of customers
+* There are very few customers who identify as genderqueer, genderfluid, agender, non-binary, bigender or polygender, regardless of age and education level
+* Customers with a bachelor's degree have a higher average order value compared to those with a high school diploma or a master's degree.
+However, customers with a PhD have a higher average order value compared to those with a bachelor's degree or a master's degree, particularly in the 30-50 age group
+* The highest average order value for customers with a PhD in the 30-50 age group is from those who identify as genderfluid

 5. Analyze customer churn:
 ```sql